TheFeliciaB/C4S-ClipData-Export/README.md

 Cobbled together from numerous prompts in Microsoft CoPilot and frantic Googling.
 Export a single Clip's data in to a TXT, CSV, XML or HTML file.

+Source code is open.
+Modify as you like!

 Notes:
 1. The Store ID is there, but the store name is not.
 That information doesn't appear to be on the clip data page.
-2. Related categories and keywords haven't been added.
+~~2.
+Related categories and keywords haven't been added.~~ Added!
-3. Descriptions preserve the HTML.
+2. Descriptions preserve the HTML.
 If your Clip Description used HTML tables, it might cause issues with HTML export.
-4. Complex Titles or unusual characters in the Title could cause an issue with the filename.
-5. Use at your own risk, I don't know what I'm doing.
+3. Use at your own risk, I don't know what I'm doing.
-6. This is not a bulk tool, and can only be done one page at a time.
+4. This is not a bulk tool, and can only be done one page at a time.
-7. If a clip is awaiting activation, DATE ADDED will be the date it was added in to the system, not the date the clip is set to be published.
+5. If a clip is awaiting activation, DATE ADDED will be the date it was added in to the system, not the date the clip is set to be published.
+6. If a Keyword field is empty, it still adds the comma.

-Install in Firefox (I don't know how to make an XPI yet):
+Install in Firefox (XPI file):
-1. Extract/place all the files in to the same folder.
-2. Go to about:debugging and click This Firefox.
-3. Click Load Temporary Add-on and load "manifest.json".
-4. Now it should be an option when you hit the "Extensions" button.
-5. If you restart Firefox, you have to re-add this.
+1. You can go to about:addons , click the gear, then Install Add on from File.
+You may also be able to drag and drop the XPI file in to the address bar and it should ask to install.
+2. You can turn it off after using it through Manage or Remove extension, then turn it back on when you need it.
+Not sure how to get that as part of a feature.
+3. You can also go to about:debugging and add it as a temporary addon, that way it's removed when you close Firefox, and only add it back when you need it.

 To Use:
 1. Log in to your C4S account and go to the Old Admin.